Growing Kale: How To Get Great Greens Harvests

 Place your dried kale leaves onto a baking sheet in the freezer until the leaves are frozen solid.
 This should take a couple of hours.
 Once they’re completely frozen, transfer the leaves to a freezer bag with excess air removed.

 These can be added to soups or stews while still frozen.
 They’ll thaw and cook in the soup, and they’re easy to chop down to a reasonable size while frozen.
 You can also add them directly to smoothie mixes.

 It can be dehydrated too!
 Have you seen kale chips at the market?
 They charge a small fortune for them, but you can make them at home and eat kale in its most fun form.

-A dehydrator with heat will quick-dry kale in under 5 hours, where an unheated or low-heat dehydrator may take as long as 8 hours.
+A dehydrator with heat will quick-dry kale in under 5 hours, whereas an unheated or low-heat dehydrator may take as long as 8 hours.

 If you don’t have a dehydrator, you can always use your oven to make kale chips.
-Once made, either store them in a sealed, airtight container with a dessicant packet or a zip-top bag with all the air removed and a dessicant packet.
+Once made, either store them in a sealed, airtight container with a desiccant packet or a zip-top bag with all the air removed and a desiccant packet.

 Kale can also be freeze-dried.
 While few of us have an expensive freeze-drier, those who do will find that you can freeze-dry the leaves to use later in soups, stews, or as kale chips on their own.

 If it’s dehydrated or freeze-dried without any added flavoring, you can powder the dried leaves and store them in a mason jar with a desiccant packet.
 This kale powder makes a great addition to smoothies.